 The Most Common Causes of Cyclist Incidents on Mississippi Roads

 The most common causes of cyclist accidents in this area are distracted driving, vehicle operation under the influence, poor visibility, and illegal maneuvers.
 All of these things can and are made worse by poor weather, and if one of these factors interacts with a rainstorm or heavy fog, then the cyclist is at high risk of severe injury taking place or even death.
+A Jackson personal injury attorney may be able to help if you or a loved one suffered harm due to a negligent motorist.

 How Does Poor Weather Affect Cyclist Safety?